Icarus Molten Gold Studs

 Each stud is roughly .4 inches or 1cm in diameter, making them perfect for everyday wear.
 They also complement the organic molten look of our signature Mythology pendants.

-These solid sterling silver studs are cast using the ancient lost wax method, then hand polished by our master goldsmiths.
+These 18k gold vermeil studs are cast using the ancient lost wax method, then hand polished by our master goldsmiths.